SeleniumHQ/selenium/README.md

 * [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * `java` and `jar` on the PATH

-Although the build system is based on rake it's **strongly advised** to rely on the version of JRuby in `third_party/` that is invoked by `go`.
+Although the build system is based on rake, it's **strongly advised** to rely on the version of JRuby in `third_party/` that is invoked by `go`.
 The only developer type who would want to deviate from this is the “build maintainer” who's experimenting with a JRuby upgrade.

-Note that all Selenium Java artefacts are **built with Java 8 (mandatory)**.
+Note that all Selenium Java artifacts are **built with Java 8 (mandatory)**.
 Those _will work with any Java >= 8_.

 ### Optional Requirements